 1. Strobes

-Strobe, or commonly called monobloc or monolight is a lighting tool that you will often find in the world of photography.
+The first types of photography lighting equipment is a strobe, or commonly called a monobloc or monolight, which is a lighting tool often found in the world of photography.

-This tool usually has a cable as to get its power supply.
-However, with the development of technology, you can also find strobes that use batteries as a power source.
+This tool typically comes with a cable to connect to its power supply.
+However, with the development of technology, strobes can also be found that use batteries as their power source.

 Therefore, a strobe is one type of studio lighting that professional photographers often use.